konveyor/tackle-test-generator-cli/README.md

 2. Coverage in JEE apps could be low because of limited JEE mocking support.

-3. A known issue on Windows OS is that Tackle-test might exceed Windows limit of 260 characters for a file system folder path name length.
+3. A known issue on Windows OS is that TackleTest might exceed Windows limit of 260 characters for a file system folder path name length.
  Tackle-test mimics the structure of the application under its output directory, to enable generating tests in the same package as the class under test, and gaining access to all its non-private members and methods.
 If your application has a deep package hierarchy, these paths might exceed the 260 characters length limit.
 For Windows 10,